tnguyen372/Bay-Area-Marketplace/README.md

-# Product Listing Web App
+# Product/Service Listing Web App
-Full-stack web app that lets users post listings and inquiries to existing listings.
+Full-stack web app that lets users post product/service listings and inquiries to existing listings.
 Uses WebSocket to update listings in real time.

 # Features
 Users can:
-- Create a product listing by filling out the form
+- Create a product listing to sell an item or request a service by filling out the form
 - Submit inquiries to any of the available product listings on the home page
 - Check their previously submitted listings and any associated inquiries by submitting their email
 - Delete a submitted listing